jonathanascona/course_guide/README.md

 ### What are the assignments?

 The semester is relatively open-ended as to the work you submit for evaluation.
 Each class will pick their path for a business venture with the supplied 'big data' provided in week 1.
 In general, we will work in groups, with each class participant submitting individual work various times throughout the semester.

+#### Semester Project

+[SafeGraph](https://www.safegraph.com/) has graciously provided us free access to a few of their data sources.
+We can use their [shop](https://shop.safegraph.com/?tab=datasets) or their [API](https://shop.safegraph.com/api/).

+The [project_safegraph repo](https://github.com/byuibigdata/project_safegraph) contains most of the details for our semester long SafeGraph project.

+#### Coding challenges

 Often, the following challenges occur.

 1. Your tools coding challenge (data munging and visualization)
 2. Spark Team Feature Build Challenge (with team)